hepaestus/3d-printing/3d-printing-manifesto.md

 $40 [Dual Z-Axis](https://www.amazon.com/gp/product/B08S71B4R9/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B08S71B4R9&linkCode=as2&tag=hepaestus-20&linkId=320864efd892784efadbcc762672d5ca)

-The Ender 3 Printers only have a single Z-Axis and can have a tendancy to sag slightly on the right hand side.
+The Ender 3 Printers only have a single Z-Axis and can have a tendency to sag slightly on the right hand side.
 The dual Z axis ensures but sides are perfectly inline with each other.

 #### OMG EXTRUDE Direct Drive Extruder
 <img alt="OMG EXTRUDE" src="images/omg-extrude.jpg" style="width: 40%"/>